)

 What is the best insurance for new drivers in California?

 There’s no one best car insurance company for all new drivers in California.
-When buying car insurance, it’s best to look for a reputable company like State Farm, GEICO, or Allstate that offers the types of coverage you need.
+When buying car insurance, it’s best to look for a reputable company that offers the coverage you need, like Allstate, GEICO, or Progressive.
 Spend some time reading reviews from policyholders to get an idea of the customer service experience from each auto insurer you’re considering.

 Methodology